-Adelie penguins in Antarctica deliver “takeout” to the hardy invertebrates that manage to call the continent home. ©Chadica, flickr
+Adelie penguins in Antarctica deliver “takeout” to the hardy invertebrates that manage to call the continent home. © Chadica, flickr

 In Antarctica, tiny mites, roundworms, snow fleas and springtails all wriggle around, invisible to the naked eye.
 They dominate terrestrial life in Antarctica.
 And much like the biodiversity that results from the footsteps of elephants in Africa, the larger fauna here—namely, elephant seals and penguins—are responsible for this lively abundance at the bottom of the world.

-According to a recent study in the science journal Current Biology, excrement deposited by elephant seals and Adelie, chinstrap and gentoo penguins in Antarctica adds much-needed nitrogen to the surrounding landscape, leading to a large uptick in arthropods (invertebrate animals—such as arachnids, crustaceans and insects—that have a segmented body and jointed appendages, a chitinous exoskeleton molted at intervals and a dorsal anterior brain) and nematodes (elongated, cylindrical worms parasitic in animals or plants, or free-living in soil or water).
+According to a study in the science journal Current Biology, excrement deposited by elephant seals and Adelie, chinstrap and gentoo penguins in Antarctica adds much-needed nitrogen to the surrounding landscape, leading to a large uptick in arthropods (invertebrate animals—such as arachnids, crustaceans and insects—that have a segmented body and jointed appendages, a chitinous exoskeleton molted at intervals and a dorsal anterior brain) and nematodes (elongated, cylindrical worms parasitic in animals or plants, or free-living in soil or water).

 Pixabay